sse2/gd-music-manager/README.md

 Icon by [Lexi](https://git.gay/Lexi)

 ## Build
 Use CMake.
-I only test compilation with amd64 MSVC 2022 (on Windows) and latest AppleClang (on macOS).
+I only test compilation with amd64 MSVC 2022 (on Windows).

 ## How to use
 Create a "music-manager" directory inside your Geometry Dash root.
 Create a folder with the name of the track you want to change (see below for caveats).
 Put the replacement tracks inside the folder (name and format don't matter, just make sure you only have sounds inside the folder or else things might break).